SabreDevStudio/bargain-finder-max-sample-nodejs/readme.md

-# Searching for Airfare with the Bargain Finder Max API
+# Searching for the Best Air Offers with the Bargain Finder Max API
 ## Introducing this Code Sample

-We offer an API called [Bargain Finder Max.](https://developer.sabre.com/docs/read/rest_apis/air/search/bargain_finder_max) It’s a highly capable service empowering software developers to access the Sabre air shopping engine to find low-cost fares.
-It’s built to be fast and [flexible.](http://files.developer.sabre.com/doc/providerdoc/shopping/BargainFinderMax_Help/BargainFinderMax_Help.htm#Getting_Started/FeaturesofBFM.htm)
+We offer an API called [Bargain Finder Max](https://developer.sabre.com/docs/read/rest_apis/air/search/bargain_finder_max).
+It’s a highly capable service empowering software developers to access Sabre’s advanced air shopping product to find the best air offers.
+It’s built to be fast, [flexible](http://files.developer.sabre.com/doc/providerdoc/shopping/BargainFinderMax_Help/BargainFinderMax_Help.htm#Getting_Started/FeaturesofBFM.htm), and highly customizable.

-Bargain Finder Max (BFM) is one of our more popular APIs, and that influenced our choice to create a new sample app.
-It shows how developers can easily call BFM, parse the results, and display the content.
+Bargain Finder Max (BFM) is one of our more popular APIs.
+It shows how developers can easily call Bargain Finder Max, parse the results, and display the content.
 Our goal is making it quicker for developers to get started using the API.

 What does the sample app look like when it runs?
 Here’s a screen shot:

 ![App Screenshot](./docs/bfm_sample_01.png)

+You'll see this sample app is command-line driven, and text-only.
+The goal is reducing the complexity of the sample app code by simplifying the UI.
+To get you up and running and learning quickly.

 ## Read the Article